 If you're interested in getting started in 2D animation, here are a few steps you can follow:

-By following these steps, you can build your skills and knowledge in 2D animation and create your own animations.
+Following these steps, you can build your skills and knowledge in 2D animation and create your animations.
 Remember to be patient and persistent, as creating high-quality 2D animations takes time and practice.

 There are several types of 2D animation, each with its techniques and characteristics.
 Here are a few of the most standard types: